 Form 1098-T and your SOU account

-SOU reports the "Amounts billed for qualified tuition and related expenses" in Box 2.
-We are required to report information for "Adjustments made for a prior year" in Box 3 and "Adjustments to scholarships or grants for a prior year" in Box 5.
-If your Form 1098-T displays figures in Boxes 3 and/or 5, be sure to read the information about these boxes on the back of the Form 1098-T.
+SOU reports the "Amounts paid for qualified tuition and related expenses" in Box 1.
+We are required to report information for "Adjustments made for a prior year" in Box 4 and "Adjustments to scholarships or grants for a prior year" in Box 6.
+If your Form 1098-T displays figures in Boxes 4 and/or 6, be sure to read the information about these boxes on the back of the Form 1098-T. Scholarships and grants are reported in box 5.

 Southern Oregon University mails this form to all students no later than January 31st of the following calendar year.